RefactoringCombos/ArlosCommitNotation/Learning Path.md

-# Incremental learning and adoption paths
+# Incremental learning and adoption path

-For a team that has never tried disciplined refactoring there is a steep learning curve to adopt this notation.
+For a team that has never tried disciplined refactoring there is a steep learning curve to adopt this system.

 To reduce that challenge, here we describe the tiniest increments to learning and adopting Arlo's Commit Notation.
 This way you can get used to one idea before getting overwhelmed by the next idea, and get a quicker return on the learning investment.

 Expect some disagreement and confusion in the team throughout this process, as people shift their thinking.
 As you find agreement, write down your new norms in your team agreements.
 Give feedback to Arlo's Commit Notation about how it could be been clearer for you.

-Hint: this all goes much more smoothly with Mob/Ensemble Programming ([Promiscuious Pairing](https://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf) is also pretty good) to share knowledge, increase "insights per hour", and shift norms quickly.
+Hint: this all goes much more smoothly with Mob/Ensemble Programming ([Promiscuious Pairing](https://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf) is also pretty good) to share knowledge, increase "insights per hour", and shift norms more quickly.

-Hint: a good technical coach can be a huge help your team learn and adopt these skills.
+Hint: a good technical coach can be a huge help for your team to learn and adopt these skills.

 # Working in a short-lived branch

 While Trunk-Based Development directly in `main` is good for keeping everyone's work in sync and reducing merges, a short-lived branch lets you document the steps in your development process, telling a story to reviewers and future readers of your changes.
-1 day is a good maximum lifetime for a branch, enabling incremental commits without incurring most of the risks of long-lived branches.
+1 day is a good maximum lifetime for a branch (shorter is better), enabling incremental commits without incurring most of the risks of long-lived branches.

 If you're in a context where code review is part of the flow of work, teach reviewers how to look at the individual branch commits as an option that may be easier than viewing the whole change all at once.
 Mention this option in the description of the final Merge Request, e.g. "see the individual commits in the branch for more details".